EdgeOne CLI

 After completing login, you can execute

-edgeone whoami to view the current logged-in account info.
+edgeone whoami to view the current logged-in account info.3.
+Initializing a Project

 During initialization, based on the instructions and your needs, the

-edge-functions or node-functions folder and example functions will be generated in the project root directory.
-Subsequently, you can continuously add new and develop functions under this folder.
-For detailed usage of functions, see the documentation.
+edge-functions or cloud-functions folder and example functions will be generated in the project root directory.
+You can subsequently add new and develop functions under the folder continuously.
+For detailed usage of functions, see the documentation.4.
+Local Development

 After initialization, enter the local development stage: